 Tom Dougherty, CEO – Stealing Share

 You are not what you sell or make.
-The United States Postal Service lost $8 billion last year.
+The US Postal Service lost $8 billion last year.
 And, warns that it will be insolvent in just a couple of years.

 I guess “Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.”

 “As a branding company, this is exactly the kind of single-minded proposition we work to get clients to adopt.
 It is focused and easy to understand.
 But it is not what you sell.”

 It assumes there will always be enough money to pay our postal carriers.

 Though the US Postal Service has no official motto, the preceding statement had become the marching orders and battle cry.
 At least since at least 1912 when it was inscribed on the James A. Farley Post office in New York City.
 Though true to a point, the Post Office has and continues to fail to live up to the sprit of that statement.

 What you sell